fatimamatieva/DAT240_ASSIGNMENTS/project/README.md

  2. Image_mapping.csv image to id mapping
  3. Label_mapping.csv id to label mapping

-## Deadline

-- Deadline for the project code and the report is *19.11.2021 by 16.00*

 ## Groups
 - Each Group will have 5 students.
 Groups will be based on the self-assessment you filled out.
 - Everyone must work in a group since exceuting a project in a team setting is one of the skills that will be assessed in this course.
 - The whole group gets same grade so everyone is collectively responsible for the group's grade.
+-
+## Deadline

+- Deadline for the project code and the report is **19.11.2021 by 16.00**

 ## Oral exam
+- Note that this course does not have a written exam as announced, 100% of the grade is based on the oral exam and performance in the project
 - Oral examinations is tentatively scheduled in the week 49 (December 6th to December 10th).
 We will send out a doodle poll once it is closer.